FAQs – Kopeopeo Canal Remediation Project

 The eels will all be fished out of the canal prior to the dredging, euthanized, frozen, minced, and then fed into the geotubes thereby eliminating birds and other vermin feeding on the contaminated eel tissue.

-How we will deal with contaminated debris?
+How will we deal with contaminated debris?

 Existing debris will be removed from the canal prior to dredging, cleaned off, and disposed of at containment sites.
 Any debris that flows down the canal should be captured by the sheet pile control structure on the western end of the project site.